Sweattowel/AlieSohn-Pottery/README.md

         Added box shadows for storeItem cards, looks nice so far, too much?
 UNCOMPLETE Maintain Consistency in Design: Ensure consistency in font sizes, weights, and other attributes for a polished UI.
 UNCOMPLETE Continue Learning and Experimenting: Keep exploring and experimenting with UI development to improve skills and knowledge in the area.
+UNCOMPLETE Refurbish JWT to use cookies or an interceptor which will update the token silently when it is near expirery UNCOMPLETE port server to C# as recommended/suggested by Chris UNCOMPLETE Improve mobile design by using hamburger Setup for the navigation over the tab option UNCOMPLETE implement additional SQL checks to ensure sanitation